 Examples from westerns deserve a whole section, as Native Americans mostly speak in short sentences, dropping articles and stuff.
 Sometimes that's also a case of Eloquent In My Native Tongue.

-To begin with, Nevada Smith (1966).
+Nevada Smith (1966).
 Wounded hero is healed by a bucolic tribe of natives.
 When he comes to his senses, he's greeted like this: "You come back to us in trouble.
 And in pain.
 You are welcome." — "How long?" — "Many days.
 You talk in fever."
 And so on.

 Parodied in Maverick: The Native Americans can speak English perfectly well, but the Russian Duke wants a more "authentic" Western experience.